 Bullet proof vests can only last for a certain period of time.
 After the time has elapsed, the protection that is offered by the vest may begin to diminish.
 It is important for you to consider all of the factors that affect the life of a bullet proof vest so that you can be sure to replace yours when the time is right.

 Kevlar® Care is the Key To A Long Vest Life!

-How well you care and maintain your vest will greatly affect the length of time that it will remain useful.
+How well you care and maintain your body armor will greatly affect the length of time that it will remain useful.
 A vest that is properly cared for will last substantially longer than a vest that is never maintained.